Common Bow Hair Problems

 Bow hair care is a frequent topic of conversation with our customers.
-Whether they come in because they can't get a good grip when bowing, because the hair on their bow has suddenly become too tight, or because the bow has become difficult to tighten, we find many customers have questions about the hair on their bow.
+Whether they come in because they can't get a good grip when bowing, or the hair on their bow has suddenly become too tight, or because the bow has become difficult to tighten, we find many customers have questions about the hair on their bow.

 Today we will touch on a few of the more common problems we see and explain what these problems may mean.